bitzesty/shrine-ftp/README.md

-# shrine-ftp
+# shrine-sftp
-Shrine storage that handles file uploads to an FTP server
+Shrine storage that handles file uploads to an SFTP server

 ## Usage
 Refer to the Shrine [Quick start](http://shrinerb.com/rdoc/files/README_md.html#label-Quick+start) if you need to